kevinolega/callcentertrainingtips/_posts/2019-06-04-write-spiel.md.md

 The extra bonus that I got from the sales is one thousand to three thousand a week.

-On a good month I made an extra nineteen thousand on top of my already high salary.
+On a good month, I made an extra nineteen thousand on top of my already high salary.

 On an okay month, I made an extra twelve thousand.